yoyoberenguer/EPROM/README.md

 The  TMS27C512  series  are  65 536  by  8-bit(524 288-bit),
 ultraviolet (UV) light erasable, electrically programmable read-only  memories.

-The version 3.0 (actually on the drawing board) is desgined with the famous 8-bit microprocessor Zilog Z80 microprocessor to allow the recognition of many type of EPROM memories.
+The version 3.0 (still on the drawing board) is desgined with the famous 8-bit microprocessor Zilog Z80 microprocessor to allow the recognition of many type of EPROM memories.